crowding/ansible-role-audio/index.md

 [template]: ~/.ansible/templates/audio_udev_rules.j2
 [hostvars file]: ~/.ansible/host_vars/speakers.local.yaml

-After writing the rules file, apply the rules using `udevadm control --reload-rules && udevadm trigger`, then reconnect your devices.
-Then you should be able to see the names in the output of `aplay -l` as well as in the directory `/proc/asound/`.
+After writing the rules file, apply the rules using

+    udevadm control --reload-rules && udevadm trigger

+then reconnect your devices.
+Then you should be able to see the names in the output of `aplay -l` as well as in the directory `/proc/asound/` and `pacmd list-cards`.

 ## Testing